 As lockdown restrictions have been eased, supermarkets have continued to evolve.

-Sainsbury’s is trialling a virtual queuing system that will let you wait in your car rather than standing in line, and Tesco has ended its one-way aisle system despite some backlash from shoppers who preferred it.
+Sainsbury’s and Waitrose are trialling virtual queuing system that let customers wait in the car rather than standing in line, and Tesco has ended its one-way aisle system despite some backlash from shoppers who preferred it.

 And, of course, face coverings are now compulsory in all shops in England and Scotland, including supermarkets.